ivotron/ivotron.github.io/_posts/2013-07-16-intel-meeting-notes.md

 # Next steps

+  - Update doc based on this discussion.

-It would be helpful to write pseudo code of the procedure as answers to many of the above basic questions.
+  - It would be helpful to write pseudo code of the procedure as answers to many of the above basic questions.

+[d]: {% post_url 2013-07-09-intel-generalizing-analysis-shipping-in-FF %}